 The first level of coverage in a Medicare Prescription Drug plan.
-In this level you typically pay a copay to fill your prescriptions until you reach athe next certain level where the Coverage Gap begins.
+In this level you typically pay only a portion of the cost (might be a copay or coinsurance) to fill your prescriptions until you reach a next certain level where the Coverage Gap begins.
 With some plans there may be a deductible before the Initial Coverage begins.

 The extra amount you will pay in premiums if you do not sign up for Medicare drug coverage when you first become eligible, unless you already have "creditable" coverage.